fastruby/blog/_posts/2019-09-11-how-to-stay-up-to-date.markdown

 ]
 ```

+We also provide a hosted service of `bundler-audit` that you can use, you can check it out at https://audit.fastruby.io

 ### Test coverage

 Test coverage is really important, with each major gem update you can potentially break your application, so having a test suite in shape can help you catch errors and fix them as soon as possible.